decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

 glTF models can also include their own textures, materials, colliders and animations.
-See [External 3D models]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-09-external-3d-models %}) for more information on this.
+See [3D models considerations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-09-external-3d-models %}) for more information on this.

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-06-scene-limitations %}).